foundry-vtt-community/wiki.js/development/guides/Hooks_Listening_Calling.md

 # Answering the call : how to register (and unregister) a hook :
 ## Registering a hook
-It's JavaScript, so there are many ways to implement your hook register. ie inline, inline with an arrow function, by reference, with or without arguments, with a bind(this)...
+It's JavaScript, so there are many ways to implement your hook register. ie inline, inline with an arrow function, by reference, with or without arguments, with a .bind(this)...
 ```javascript
 //classic inline callback function
 Hooks.once('init', async function () {